oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-jrf/wlsforocionokedeploy.md

 ## Step 2.
 Deploy custom ADF Application

-In the second step of this Hands on Lab we will use the *update-domain* Pipeline to deploy a custom ADF application.
+In the second step of this Hands on Lab we will use the *update-domain* Pipeline to deploy a custom ADF application alongside required database data source.

 Let's inspect the required Build Parameters to launch this Pipeline: